Monopoly Finance Announces Mono Coin Launch on January 24th

 Monopoly Finance aims to be the first lending platform for meme coins in the crypto currency market, where its users can borrow against their meme coins.

-DUBAI, UAE, Dec.
-27, 2023 (GLOBE NEWSWIRE) -- The Monopoly Finance team announced the launch of its new crypto platform on January 24th.
+Los Angeles, USA, Dec.
+28, 2023 (GLOBE NEWSWIRE) -- The Monopoly Finance team announced the launch of its new crypto platform on January 24th.
 A lending platform for meme coins and a unique NFT collection will be part of the project.

 Monopoly Finance is already in presale and has listed on three exchanges already.
 Its roadmap will continue to change and constantly generate excitement about its project toward 2025.